Where is the Santiago Canyon College Veteran Services Office located?

 I'm new, what should I bring to the Veterans Services Office?

-Bring a copy of your DD-214 (Certificate of Release or Discharge from Active Duty), submitted VonApp, Educational Plan, Certification of Eligibility, and if applicable Notice of Basic Eligibility (NOBE), if applicable.
+Bring a copy of your DD-214 (Certificate of Release or Discharge from Active Duty), confirmation of your submitted VonApp, Educational Plan, Certification of Eligibility (COE), and if applicable Notice of Basic Eligibility (NOBE).

 When will my benefits be effective?

-Benefits will be effective the first day of the term being certified and you will receive retroactive benefits from the Veterans Administration once that office has processed your certification.
+Benefits will be effective the first day of the term being certified and you will receive benefits from the VA once that office has processed your certification.

 Why haven't I been certified yet?

-The certification process will depend on when this form was turned in.
+The certification process will depend on when all required documentation was submitted.
 It could take up to 4 weeks to get a student certified during peak periods.
-Continuing students must always turn in the Purple Certification Request Form after registering for classes.
-If this form is not turned in, then the VSO will assume you no longer wish to continue receiving VA educational benefits.
-There may be other issues about your certification, so please be sure to check with the VSO to see if there are pending documents that is causing delays on your certification.
+Continuing students must always turn in the Certification Request Form after registering for classes.
+If this form is not turned in, then the VSO will assume you no longer wish to continue utilizing your VA educational benefits.
+There may be other issues regarding your specific certification, so please be sure to check with the VSO to see if there are pending documents that is causing delays on your certification.